-(Received 27 June 2007)
+(Received 17 February 2008)

-The flow of a planar liquid jet out of an aperture is simulated by solving the unsteady incompressible Navier-Stokes equations.
-A convective equation is solved for the level set to capture the interface of the liquid jet with the gaseous environment.
-The flows for different Reynolds numbers and Weber numbers are calculated.
-Results show that, for $We = \infty$ , a maximum value of discharge coefficient appears for Re = O(100).
-Using the total-stress criterion for cavitation, the regions that are vulnerable to cavitation are identified and the results are compared to the solution of viscous potential flow.
-It is proved that the inviscid potential flow satisfies the normal stress boundary condition on free surface of a viscous flow as well.
-The results are close to viscous potential solution except inside the boundary layers.
-Navier-Stokes solution for the axisymmetric aperture are also presented for two values of Reynolds number.
-These axisymmetric results are qualitatively similar to the planar results but have a lower discharge coefficient and less contraction in terms of transverse length dimension.
+The flow in a plane liquid jet from an aperture is obtained by direct simulation of the Navier-Stokes equations.
+The gas-liquid interface is tracked using level set method.
+Flows are calculated for different Reynolds and Weber numbers.
+When $We = \infty$ the maximum value of the discharge coefficient appears around Re = O(100).
+The regions that are vulnerable to cavitation due to the total stress are identified from calculations based on Navier-Stokes equations and viscous potential flow; the two calculations yield similar results.
+We prove that the classical potential flow solution does not give rise to a normal component of the rate of strain at the free streamline.
+Therefore, that the normal component of the irrotational viscous potential flow outside the vorticity layers at solid boundaries.
+The Navier-Stokes solutions for the axisymmetric aperture are also given for two values of Reynolds numbers.
+The results for axisymmetric and planar apertures are qualitatively similar, but the axisymmetric apertures have a lower discharge coefficient and less contraction.